Drugs used in modern medicine are manufactured with mammalian cell culture.

 Cell Culture refers to the cultivation of (typically mammalian) cells.
 The reason companies use mammalian cells is because the active pharmaceutical ingredient (API) in drugs are complex molecules that cannot be made with chemical synthesis and also needs post-translational processing.
 To make the API, firms genetically engineer cells to secrete the complex molecule.
 Cell culture is the art/science/process of growing mammalian cells in at a large-scale so the purified API can be sold.

-Part 1 of 2 in cell culture is growing the cells to a sufficient amount.
-You'll hear people say, "Scale biomass" when referring to "seed" or "inoculum" cultures.
+The first of two parts in cell culture is growing a sufficient amount of cells.
+You'll hear people say, "scale biomass" when referring to "seed" or "inoculum" cultures.
 Note: we've assumed the cells have been engineered and are stable.
 The goal is to get as many cells in as short a time as possible - i.e. get fast growing cells.
 To do this, you get some cells and put it in a large volume of nutrients at growth-promoting pH (somewhere near 7) and temperature (between 30 to 40 degC).
-The cells will grow, consuming nutrients and secrete metabolic waste (CO2 and lactic acid...etc).
-To keep the cells growing, you must replenish their nutrients or remove the waste - and companies do this by transferring the cells to a larger bioreactor... the classic "solution to pollution is dilution."
+The cells will grow, consuming nutrients and secrete metabolic waste (CO2 and lactic acid etc).
+To keep the cells growing, you must replenish their nutrients or remove the waste.
+Companies do this by transferring the cells to a larger bioreactor; the classic "solution to pollution is dilution."

-Part 2 of 2 in cell culture is having the cells secrete the API.
-Afterall, your sales comes from the API, not the cells themselves.
+The second and final part in a cell culture cultivation is having the cells secrete the API.
+After all, your sales comes from the API, not the cells themselves.
 The cells get their final transfer into a bioreactor with nutrients that encourage the secretion of API.
 The bioreactor is typically called the "production bioreactor" and the nutritious fluid is typically called "production media."
-After the cells produce the API, the cells are typically discarded while the API is "harvested" for purification - a.k.a.
-"Downstream processing".
+After the cells produce the API, the cells are typically discarded while the API is "harvested" for purification - a.k.a. "downstream processing".

 One Unit Operation

-So in addition to providing this brief primer on mammalian cell culture, the reason I'm putting this out there is that the ultimate goal of the data acquisition is to enable multivariate analysis that confers process understanding... something which Zymergi engineers - given our first-hand experience supporting large-scale cell culture processes - is able to do.
+So in addition to providing this brief primer on mammalian cell culture, the reason I'm putting this out there is that the ultimate goal of the data acquisition is to enable multivariate analysis that confers process understanding.
+This is something that Zymergi engineers, given our first-hand experience supporting large-scale cell culture processes, are able to do.